RikkieBobby/Project1/README.md

 A link to the live website can be found here: https://rikkiebobby.github.io/Project1/

+Learning objectives:
+- understand using HTML and CSS programmes by creating an interactive website
+- familiarize with Git and IDE launcher
+- use code institute gudielines to achieve best possible grade

 User Experience (UX)
 - As a user I want to be able to understand the website at first look
 - As a user, I want to be able to know more about the person who created the website